• Published April 7, 2024

 To strengthen employee engagement and motivation, ensure you’ve communicated clearly about who the organization as a collective is, what purpose it serves, and how the business impacts the environment, society, community, customers, employees.
 This creates more purposeful leadership, enabling employees to see the connection between their work and the direction of the overall organization.

-We believe managing work-life conflicts will become even more important in the coming years, and it’s one of the things we highlight in our (Better) Leadership Project, where we focus on how leadership can (and should) evolve with our changing world.
+We believe managing work-life conflicts will become even more important in the coming years, which is why organizational leaders can (and should) continue to evolve with our changing world.

 1. Employees feel recognized and valued for good work.